 Near Lake City in Columbia County, Florida — The American South (South Atlantic)

 Location.
-30° 15.485′ N, 82° 40.126′ W. Marker is near Lake City, Florida, in Columbia County.
+30° 15.495′ N, 82° 40.126′ W. Marker is near Lake City, Florida, in Columbia County.
 Marker is on Northwest Falling Creek Road (County Road 131) 0.9 miles north of US Highway 41 (State Road 100), on the right when traveling north.
+Marker is located in Falling Creek Falls park, along the Falling Creek Falls trail, just north of the parking lot, on the east side of the highway.
 Touch for map.
-Marker is located in Falling Creek Falls park, at the Falling Creek Falls Trailhead, just north of the parking lot, on the east side of the highway.
 Marker is at or near this postal address: 953 Northwest Falling Creek Road, Lake City FL 32055, United States of America.
+Touch for directions.

 More about this marker.
-Marker is a large glass-covered, poster-like panel mounted within a heavy-duty
+Marker is a large, composite plaque mounted vertically within a heavy-duty wooden kiosk.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Florida De Soto Trail

 Also see . . .
 De Soto’s Expedition to North America.
 In 1536, de Soto obtained a royal commission to conquer and settle the region known as La Florida (now the southeastern United States), which had been the site of earlier explorations by Juan Ponce de León and others.
 De Soto set out from Spain in April 1538, set with 10 ships and 700 men.
 After a stop in Cuba, the expedition landed at Tampa Bay in May 1539.
 They moved inland and eventually set up camp for the winter at a small Indian village near present-day Tallahassee.
 (Submitted on November 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)